Home

 2022-05-29 11:08:17

-#Turkeys #NATO #issues #Sweden #Finland #mounted
+#Turkeys #NATO #points #Sweden #Finland #fastened

-WASHINGTON (AP) — U.S. Secretary of State Antony Blinken mentioned Friday he’s assured Turkey’s objections to Finland and Sweden becoming a member of NATO might be overcome swiftly, presumably in time for a summit of alliance leaders at the end of subsequent month.
+WASHINGTON (AP) — U.S. Secretary of State Antony Blinken stated Friday he’s assured Turkey’s objections to Finland and Sweden joining NATO could be overcome swiftly, presumably in time for a summit of alliance leaders on the end of subsequent month.

 Quelle: apnews.com